Germans hit the streets against deals with far right

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ERFURT, Germany: Several thousand people demonstrated on Saturday in Erfurt, capital of Thuringia state in Germany’s former communist east, where far-right lawmakers last week helped install a new state premier.
+FRANKFURT AM MAIN: Ten thousand people are expected to join a demonstration Saturday in Erfurt, capital of Thuringia state in Germany´s former communist east, where far-right lawmakers last week helped install a new state premier.

 “Not with us!
 No pacts with fascists any time or anywhere!” is the motto for the protest, organised by the DGB trade union federation, NGOs, artists and politicians belonging to the “Unteilbar” (indivisible) movement.

-"I’m demonstrating because the AfD is gaining a lot of influence in the eastern regions," said Maria Reuter, a 74-year old Erfurt resident.

-"A red line was crossed when the right and far-right combined their votes," she said, adding: "This cannot stand".

-The Erfurt gathering was the latest of many protests that broke out spontaneously across Germany in response to the controversial electoral pact, and which have been targeted especially against the CDU and Kemmerich’s Free Democrats (FDP).
+Spontaneous demonstrations quickly broke out across Germany in response, targeted especially at the CDU and Kemmerich´s Free Democrats (FDP).

 Barely 24 hours after accepting the vote, Kemmerich agreed to step down.

+“This election was the end of a taboo” against cooperation with the far-right, Unteilbar spokesman Maximilian Becker told Berlin´s Tageszeitung newspaper.

+“We want to show that what´s going on in Thuringia will not go unanswered.”

-Saturday’s protest appeared peaceful, but elsewhere in Germany had taken out their rage in attacks on FDP offices this week, Der Spiegel reported, a sign of festering tensions nationwide.
-Mainstream politicians charge that one of AfD’s aims is to paralyse or render ridiculous the normal functioning of the country’s institutions.
+While Saturday´s demonstration is supposed to be peaceful, some have taken out their rage in attacks on FDP offices around Germany, Der Spiegel reported, a sign of festering political tensions nationwide.
+Mainstream politicians charge that one of AfD´s aims is to paralyse or render ridiculous the normal functioning of the country´s institutions.

 Now the far right says it could lend its votes to popular former Left party premier Bodo Ramelow in case of a new vote in Erfurt, potentially forcing him to turn down a new term.